Currency Support

 Your money, your format

 Most free budgeting tools assume everyone uses US dollars.
-If your financial life runs on a different currency, you shouldn't have to pay extra or do mental math every time you check your budget.
+If your financial life runs on a different currency, you should not have to pay extra or do mental math every time you open your budget.

-FreeBudget lets you choose your preferred currency from a dropdown on your Profile page.
-That single selection drives how the entire app behaves — amounts display with the correct symbol, decimal separator, and thousand grouping for your currency, and dates switch to the convention that matches your locale (DD/MM/YYYY for GBP and EUR, MM/DD/YYYY for USD, and so on).
+FreeBudget lets you choose your preferred currency from a single dropdown on your Profile page.
+That one selection controls how the entire app behaves.
+Amounts display with the correct symbol, decimal separator, and thousand grouping for your currency.
+Dates switch to the convention that matches your locale: DD/MM/YYYY for GBP and EUR, MM/DD/YYYY for USD, and so on.

-This is not multi-currency accounting — it is a single currency preference that adapts the entire app to your conventions.
-The real power shows up during imports and exports.
-When you upload a CSV from your bank, FreeBudget uses your currency setting to intelligently resolve ambiguous dates — so 03/04/2025 becomes the right date every time.
+This is not multi-currency accounting.
+It is a single currency preference that shapes the entire experience.
+Where it really shines is during imports and exports.
+Upload a CSV from your bank and FreeBudget uses your currency setting to intelligently resolve ambiguous dates, so 03/04/2025 always becomes the correct date.
 Exports and PDF reports follow the same logic, so everything you share is formatted exactly the way you expect.

 Built for how people actually manage money